 Lure you in

 The central and southern portions of Lake Champlain are known as bass country.
 That's why you can’t gaze across the water without noticing the generous peppering of bass boats during tournaments.
-Pro-anglers recognize that the dense weed beds and rocky drop-offs here are the perfect bass habitat.
+Pro anglers recognize that the dense weed beds and rocky drop-offs here are the perfect habitat for the coveted fish.

 How about those trout